Imperial Hotel, Blackpool: History

 The hotel was established in 1867.
 Charles Dickens stayed at the hotel in 1869.
 In 1904, the hotel was extended with the addition of a large neo-baroque style dining room.
 In 1912, Princess Louise, Duchess of Argyll stayed at the hotel.
 In the mid 20th century, Winston Churchill, Queen Elizabeth The Queen Mother, Princess Margaret, Countess of Snowdon and The Beatles stayed at the hotel.
 Queen Elizabeth II stayed at the hotel when visiting Blackpool, as did Charles Dickens as have many other British Prime Ministers. in 1985, Margaret Thatcher celebrated her 60th birthday in the hotel.
 In 2002, US President Bill Clinton and Prime Minister Tony Blair stayed at the hotel for the Labour party conference.

 Owned by Barceló Hotels for many years, it was operated by The Hotel Collection from June 2014 who sold it to the Fragrance Group (Singapore) for £12.8 in 2017.

-In 2023 the historic turkish baths of the hotel were extensively restored by volunteers from Blackpool Civic Society.
+In 2023 the historic Victorian Turkish baths of the hotel were extensively restored by volunteers from Blackpool Civic Society.